- Making a Payment

 Parents of Duke students who wish to pay via payroll deduction should contact bursarduke.edu to make arrangements.

-If a government agency or your employer will be paying all or a portion of your tuition and fees*, and requires a direct bill from our office, please have your sponsor e-mail billing authorization to bursarduke.edu (authorization can also be faxed to 919-684-3091.)
-New sponsored billing authorizations must be received by the following due dates for each term:
+If a government agency or your employer will be paying all or a portion of your tuition and fees, and requires a bill be sent to them directly from our office, please have your sponsor e-mail a billing authorization to sponsored-student-billingduke.edu, or fax it to 919-684-3091.

-Your sponsor should provide the following information for each billing authorization:
+Your sponsor should provide the following information in each billing authorization: